13 Easy Recipes for Onam Sadhya – Onam Sadya Recipes

 Plan a Day Ahead:

-• Clean and grate coconut, keep it in box and then store in refrigrator.
+• Clean and grate coconut, keep it in a box, and then store it in the refrigerator.

-• A ground coconut, cumin, and green chile paste is used in some dishes.
+• Ground coconut, cumin, and green chile paste are used in some dishes.
 As a result, you can grind everything together and then use it in sections for the dish.

 • Clean wash and chop all the vegetables needed for the various recipes and store them in the fridge.